apache/flink/docs/apis/programming_guide.md

 - `fromParallelCollection(SplittableIterator, Class)` - Creates a data set from an iterator, in parallel.
 The class specifies the data type of the elements returned by the iterator.

-- `generateSequence(from, to)` - Generates the squence of numbers in the given interval, in parallel.
+- `generateSequence(from, to)` - Generates the sequence of numbers in the given interval, in parallel.

 Generic: